craftingcity/The-Known-World/Prenotes Feb 14 25.md

 - 1x PDA, Damaged

 ##### The Squad lost in the Village
 Cpl.
 Lazarus, Pvt.
 Yohian, and Pvt.
 Steward are members of *Disciple-5*, which was recently forced to disperse during an operation in [[The Places...#The City]].
+These three last reported from the [[The Places...#The Villas (4/rr)]], after which they encountered a minefield, where their bodies now rest.

 ### What happened?